libindic/sdk-common/docs/BUILD.md

     - Android
     - Android Project from existing code
     - Browse to be location of downloaded/cloned project.
-    - Under `New Project Name` , rename to `sdk-common` or `silpa-common` or as you wish instead of "main".
+    - Under `New Project Name` , rename to `sdk-common` or `libindic-common` or as you wish instead of "main".
     - Finish

 - Build project